amagovpt/gouvpt/README.md

 # gouvpt

-Official udata theme of the Open Data Portal of Portugal
+Official udata theme for the Open Data Portal of Portugal, forked from opendatalu/gouvlu on 23-Jan-2018

 ## Usage